florian-lefebvre/astro-als/package/README.md

-# `package-name`
+# `astro-als`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that allows you to avoid hydration mismatches by getting the data on both server and client using an AsyncLocalStorage.

 ## Usage